5c077m4n/http-responder/readme.md

 [![Greenkeeper badge](https://badges.greenkeeper.io/5c077m4n/http-responder.svg)](https://greenkeeper.io/)
 [![Build Status](https://travis-ci.org/5c077m4n/http-responder.svg?branch=master)](https://travis-ci.org/5c077m4n/http-responder)

-A simple and easy way to create and use HTTP errors (extending the original node.js Error) whilst giving you the control over what is seen.
+A simple and easy way to create and use HTTP errors (extending the original Node.js Error) whilst giving you the control over what is seen.
+Also, it is traspiled to ECMAScript 2015, so nearly anyone can use it.

 Type into your terminal: